Boomatang/integreatly-operator-cleanup-harness/README.md

 ```

 ## Running the image
-Run the image with `cluster-admin` permissions.
+Run the image with `cluster-admin` permissions on the `<namespace>`.
 Set the cluster role bindings.
 ```
-kubectl create clusterrolebinding --user system:serviceaccount:redhat-rhmi-operator:default namespace-cluster-admin --clusterrole cluster-admin
+kubectl create clusterrolebinding --user system:serviceaccount:<namespace>:default namespace-cluster-admin --clusterrole cluster-admin
 ```
-Deploy the image into the `redhat-rhmi-operator` namespace with the `cleanup` arg.
+Deploy the image into the `<namespace>`.
-`dry-run` is optional and will run teh cluster-service in a dry run mode.
+`dry-run` is optional and will run the cluster-service in a dry run mode.
 ```
-oc run -n redhat-rhmi-operator --restart=Never --image <path/to/repository>/integreatly-operator-cleanup-harness -- integreatly-operator-cleanup-harness cleanup
+oc run -n <namespace> --restart=Never --image <path/to/repository>/integreatly-operator-cleanup-harness -- integreatly-operator-cleanup-harness [dry-run]
 ```

 ## On Cluster

+On the cluster, in the `<namespace>` the `integreatly-operator-cleanup-harness` is deployed.
+This deployment retrieves the required values and credentials to deploy the [cluster-service](https://github.com/integr8ly/cluster-service).

+As the namespace for the cleanup harness may be unknown the `integreatly-operator-cleanup-harnass` creates a namespace to deploy the [cluster-service](https://github.com/integr8ly/cluster-service).
+This namespace is `redhat-rhmi-cleanup-harness` which is where the [cluster-service](https://github.com/integr8ly/cluster-service) is deployed.

+Under normal running of cleanup harness the `redhat-rhmi-cleanup-harness` namespace will be remove.
+With the `dry-run` flag passed this namespace will not be removed.

+## Values and Credentials used

+- AWS_ACCESS_KEY_ID -> got from the `aws-creds` secret in the `kube-system` namespace.
-On the cluster when the pod have been deployed in the `kube-system` name space.
+- AWS_SECRET_ACCESS_KEY -> got from the `aws-creds` secret in the `kube-system` namespace.
-Two pods will be created and should run to completion without restarting.
-These pods are:

-- integreatly-operator-cleanup-harness
-- integreatly-operator-cluster-service
+- Infrastructure Name -> pass as an argument from the cluster resource `type: infrastructure, name: cluster`.
+`c get infrastructure cluster -o jsonpath='{.status.infrastructureName}{"\n"}'` gives the same value that is pass in.